docpad-archive/documentation/core/cli.html.md

 	echo $content | docpad render sampleFileNameWithExtensions
 	```

-	E.g. To render passed markdown content and save the result to a file, we would use:
+	For example, to render passed markdown content and save the result to a file, we would use:

 	``` bash
 	echo "**awesome**" | docpad render input.html.md > output.html